World Wide Words logo

 When the Irish novelist Maria Edgeworth wrote a letter to a friend in April 1795, she commented on her recent reading, “It is a scarce and very ingenious book; some of the phraseology is so much out of the present fashion, that it would make you smile: such as the synonym for a little man, a Dandiprat.”

-She was somewhat premature: the word survives to be included in at least a few modern one-volume dictionaries because it does turn up from time to time in historical or fantasy fiction.
-In evidence of this, I place before you a quotation from Forward the Mage by Eric Flint and Richard Roach of 2002:
+A dandiprat may be a dwarf or small boy but also sometimes an insignificant or contemptible person.
+She was somewhat premature in her claim that the word was unfashionable: it survives to be included in a few modern one-volume dictionaries because it turns up from time to time in historical or fantasy fiction.
+In evidence of this, I place this before you:

 Who is so wise as to distinguish, with unerring precision, between a little man, a dwarf, a gnome, a midget, a shrimp, a runt, a pygmy, a Lilliputian, a chit, a fingerling, a pigwidgeon, a mite, a dandiprat, a micromorph, an homunculus, a dapperling, a small fry or someone with bad posture, weighted down with the cares of the world?